rocketblend/rocketblend/README.md

 ```

 This command will download the latest version of the `rocketblend` source code and compile the binary for your platform.
 Ensure you have Go 1.19 or later installed on your system.

-For more detailed installation instructions, please refer to the [full documentation](https://docs.rocketblend.io/getting-started/installation).

 ## See Also